skalva404/parkinglot/README.md

 6. MANDATORY: Please write comprehensive unit tests/specs.
 Additionally, it's a huge plus if you test drive your code.

 7. MANDATORY: Please ensure that you follow the syntax and formatting of both the input and output samples.
 We validate submissions using automated tests.
 For your submission to pass the automated tests, p​ lease include an executable file called parking_lot at the root of your project directory​ which builds the code, runs tests/specs, then runs the program.
 It takes an input file as an argument and prints the output on STDOUT.
 Please see the example below.

-8. MANDATORY: Please do not make either your solution or this problem statement publicly available by, for example, using github or bitbucket or by posting this problem to a blog or forum.

 ### Example: File ###
     To run the program: